cs-4241-2023/a3-persistence/README.md

 glitch: http://a3-rbdyer.glitch.me

+**Professor Roberts gave me Permission to submit this assignment late**

 My project is a webpage that allows you to calculate player ratings for basketball players.
 The player attributes are inside shooting, outside shooting, athleticism, playmaking, defense (each on a scale from 0-99).
 These attributes are used to calclate the players overall rating.

 You can use "username" and "password" in order to log into the application and view some dummy data.